Reading time: 4 minutes

 While your preservation age is the earliest you can access super, there are financial incentives to delay retirement until age 60 or beyond.

 Once you reach 65, you can access your super even if you haven’t retired.
 Even then, there is no compulsion to withdraw your super – you can leave it untouched for as long as you like if you have other sources of income.
-You can also continue making super contributions until you turn 75, provided you satisfy the work test (that is, you must work 40 hours in any consecutive period of 30 days).
+You can also continue making super contributions until you turn 75, whether you are working or not, after the work test was scrapped for all but concessional contributions for which you claim a tax deduction.

 Age only part of the story

-When it comes to working out the right time to retire, reaching your preservation age or Age Pension eligibility age are only part of the story.
-Just because you can access your super in your late 50s or early 60s doesn’t mean you should.
+When it comes to working out the right time to retire, reaching your preservation age or Age Pension eligibility age is only part of the story.
+Just because you can access your super in your early 60s doesn’t mean you should.

 Before you dip into your savings, think carefully about all the factors that might have a bearing on your retirement finances.
 These include:

 - Your retirement income needs.
 This will depend on the lifestyle you hope to lead and how much it costs.
-As a rough guide, the ASFA Retirement Standard suggests a comfortable lifestyle will cost today’s homeowner retirees about $62,000 a year for couples and $44,000 for singles.
-Contrast this with the full Age Pension which is currently around $37,000 for couples and $24,500 for singles.
+As a rough guide, the ASFA Retirement Standard suggests a comfortable lifestyle will cost today’s homeowner retirees more than $70,000 a year for couples and over $50,000 for singles.
+Contrast this with the full Age Pension, which is currently around $41,700 for couples and $27,700 for singles.
 That’s quite a gap that must be filled by super and other private savings.

 - Your savings and investments.
-Australia’s retirement income system is based on three pillars – compulsory employer-paid super, private savings inside and outside super and the Age Pension.
+Australia’s retirement income system is based on three pillars – compulsory employer-paid super, private savings inside and outside super, and the Age Pension.
 Some say home ownership is the fourth pillar.
-To work out whether your combined savings match your retirement income needs, go to SuperGuide’s Super to income reckoner and Income from super reckoner.

 Australians are working longer